 I went back to my suite, with the note.
 I couldn’t decide how to end it.
 On my computer, alone, I typed the twenty-five handwritten pages.
 They were only eight in my word processor.
 I printed them.

-I had thirteen different endings for the note, and because I couldn’t decide which to use, I printed all of them.
-I attached to the note, with a paperclip, the thirteen different endings in the order in which I hoped they’d be read.
-I saved my favorite for last.
+I had thirteen different endings, and because I couldn’t decide which to use, I printed all of them.
+I attached them to the note with a paperclip, in the order in which I hoped they’d be read.
+I saved my favorite ending for last.